ubuntu11/Low-Voltage-BMS/README.md

 ![chg_dsg_bq_driver](https://github.com/PingCheng-Wei/Low-Voltage-BMS/blob/main/assets/chg_dsg_bq_driver.JPG)

 If the capacity is too big, then the capacitor does not have enough time to reach the needed energy since the charging rate is too low.
-Therefore, after several testing we have chosen **$2.2 uF$** instead of **$470nF$** according to datasheet.
+Therefore, `after several testing we have chosen $2.2 uF$ instead of $470nF$ according to datasheet`.

 ### Analog to Digital Converter (ADC)
 Since the microcontroller can't understand the analog value such as 3.3V or 1A and its internal measurement only send back a bit by bit signal e.g. in a range of 0 ~ 4096 corresponding to 12 bits signal, we need to convert/calculate this bit by bit signal back to the corresponding analog value range and we will recieve the so called digital value.
 Here is the general equation of ADC: